MTHFR and Fibromyalgia: Is There a Connection | Methyl-Life®

 MTHFR affects the body’s ability to create methylfolate.
 Methylfolate is essential for producing neurotransmitters such as serotonin, dopamine, and norepinephrine, which help regulate mood and pain perception.

-Studies have shown that single nucleotide polymorphisms identified in genes coding for neurotransmitters (such as serotonin and dopamine) may lead to the dysfunction of pain pathways in fibromyalgia patients.
+Studies have shown that single nucleotide polymorphisms9 identified in genes coding for neurotransmitters (such as serotonin and dopamine) may lead to the dysfunction of pain pathways in fibromyalgia patients.
 These polymorphisms are also identified in other symptoms seen in those patients, especially depression and anxiety.

-Gene polymorphisms have been related to a decreased pain threshold, higher levels of inflammation, and an increased susceptibility to disorders associated with chronic pain.
+Gene polymorphisms have been related to a decreased pain threshold13, higher levels of inflammation, and an increased susceptibility to disorders associated with chronic pain.
 Some of those genetic variants may trigger the onset of fibromyalgia.

 While there is some speculation about the link between MTHFR, fibromyalgia, and glutathione, evidence to support this theory is lacking.